portsip/portsip-pbx-ha-guide/doc/deploy-pbx-en.md

 lvcreate -n pbxlv -L 128G pbxvg
 ```

-In above commands, the mount point is /dev/pbxvg/pbxlv ( **don't change it**), and disk / disk partition is 128G, **you should change the size to your disk / disk partition size.**
+In above commands, the mount point is /dev/pbxvg/pbxlv ( **don't change it**), and disk / disk partition size is 128G, **you should change the size to your disk / disk partition actually size.**

 ## Configure DRBD
-Just need to modify the DRBD configure file then send to other nodes.
+Just need to modify the DRBD configure on master node (in case is the pbx 01) file then send to other nodes.

 Send the global configure file to other nodes: